qemus/qemu-docker/readme.md

   * ### How do I change the bootdisk? ###

-    You can modify the `BOOT` setting to specify the URL of any ISO image:
+    You can modify the `BOOT` environment variable in your compose file to specify the URL of an ISO image:

     ```
     environment:
       BOOT: "http://www.example.com/image.iso"
     ```

-    It will be downloaded only once, during the first run of the container.
+    It will be downloaded only once, during the initial run of the container.

   * ### How do I change the size of the data disk?